jovsa/jovsa.github.io/_posts/2021-10-12-notes-the-playing-field.md

 <mark>At this level, an investor begins to consolidate multiple influences into a unique strategy, going beyond his or her original mentor or area of specialization </mark>.
 Warren Buffett may have been at this phase of his development in the 1980’s (when he was roughly 50 years old - or after ~40 years of experience) when he said.
 “I’m now 15% Phil Fisher and 85% Ben Graham.” </mark> He elaborated: “Charlie [Munger] shoved me in the direction of not just buying bargains, as Ben Graham had taught me…it took a powerful force to move me on from Graham’s limiting view.
 It was the power of Charlie’s mind, he expanded my horizons.”

-One game that is currently operative among many skilled investors is buying quality companies in the midst of short-term difficulties.When Rupert Murdoch was forced to split News Corporation into two after the phone-tapping scandal, its high-quality media assets were available at a discount — and smart investors grabbed them.
+One game that is currently operative among many skilled investors is buying quality companies in the midst of short-term difficulties.
+When Rupert Murdoch was forced to split News Corporation into two after the phone-tapping scandal, its high-quality media assets were available at a discount — and smart investors grabbed them.
 The same playbook worked for Moody’s as it struggled through lawsuits after the financial crisis.

 But a game like this will likely work for several years, before it becomes such a common approach that these “quality” stocks will become less volatile during periods of stress (many high-quality consumer stocks in Asia currently seem immune to sell-offs based on macro uncertainty). <mark> So an investor who uses only one game will have less sustainable returns than those who reach the next stage: putting in the time develop new games even while playing the existing one.</mark>